Shane Tudor

 Shane Anthony Tudor (born 10 February 1982) is an English former footballer.
-He played as a midfielder, primarily in the right wing position.
+He played as a midfielder, primarily in the right-wing position.
 He scored 31 goals in 234 appearances throughout a ten-year career in the Football League.

-He began his career at Wolverhampton Wanderers, before moving to Cambridge United in November 2001.
+He began his career at Wolverhampton Wanderers before moving to Cambridge United in November 2001.
 He played for the club in the Football League Trophy final in 2002, but severe financial difficulties caused the club to drop from the Second Division into the Conference National.
-He signed with Leyton Orient in May 2005, and helped the club win promotion out of League Two in 2005–06.
+He signed with Leyton Orient in May 2005 and helped the club win promotion out of League Two in 2005–06.
 Moving on to Port Vale in May 2007, injuries began to disrupt his career, leaving him unable to play for Shrewsbury Town despite him joining the club on loan.
-He retired from football in January 2009 aged just 26, after a knee injury ended his professional career.
+He retired from football in January 2009, at 26, after a knee injury ended his professional career.

 Career

 Tudor began his career at hometown club Wolverhampton Wanderers, coming through the youth ranks before signing professional forms for the 1999–2000 season.
 He made his First Division debut on 23 December 2000, replacing Darren Bazeley 82 minutes into a 1–0 win over Sheffield Wednesday at Hillsborough.
-However he did not feature in new manager Dave Jones's first team plans, and so was allowed to join John Taylor's Cambridge United on a free transfer in November 2001.
+However, he did not feature in new manager Dave Jones's first-team plans, and so was allowed to join John Taylor's Cambridge United on a free transfer in November 2001.

 He scored his first senior goal at the Abbey Stadium in the FA Cup on 17 November 2001, in a 1–1 draw with Notts County.
-He scored four goals in 36 appearances in the 2001–02 season, however Cambridge were relegated after finishing bottom of the Second Division; they failed to record an away win all season.
-Despite this record they managed to reach the final of the Football League Trophy at the Millennium Stadium, where they lost 4–1 to Blackpool; Tudor started the final, but was replaced by Danny Jackman after 60 minutes.
+He scored four goals in 36 appearances in the 2001–02 season; however, Cambridge were relegated after finishing bottom of the Second Division; they failed to record an away win all season.
+Despite this record, they managed to reach the final of the Football League Trophy at the Millennium Stadium, where they lost 4–1 to Blackpool; Tudor started the final but was replaced by Danny Jackman after 60 minutes.

-In November 2002 he signed a contract with the club which kept him with Cambridge until the summer of 2005.
+In November 2002, he signed a contract with the club, which kept him with Cambridge until the summer of 2005.
 He scored ten goals in 34 games in 2002–03, as Cambridge posted a 12th-place finish in the Third Division.
-He played 40 games in 2003–04, scoring three goals, as United dropped a place to 13th.
+He played 40 games in 2003–04, scoring three goals, as United dropped to 13th.
 Tudor scored seven goals in 28 games in 2004–05 to become the club's joint top-scorer (with Jermaine Easter).
-It was a disappointing end to his Cambridge career though, as the club entered administration and were relegated into the Conference National after finishing bottom of the Football League.
+It was a disappointing end to his Cambridge career, though, as the club entered administration and was relegated to the Conference National after finishing bottom of the Football League.